strmprivacy/docs/docs/quickstart/batch-exporter.md

 :::note
-STRM Privacy validates the user & credentials configuration by writing an empty JSONL file (file name: `.strm_test_<random UUID>.jsonl`) to the specified bucket/prefix upon creation of the data connector and Batch Exporter.
+STRM Privacy validates the user & credentials configuration by writing an empty JSONL file (file name: `.strm_test_<random UUID>.jsonl`) to the specified bucket/prefix upon creation of the batch exporter.
 :::

 </TabItem>